Empire State Express: Equipment used

 Note: The Vice President's private car was often attached to the end of the train for excursions.

 In 1941 the New York Central ordered new lightweight stainless steel cars for the ESE trains from Budd.
 Initially a Hudson with matched streamlined stainless steel panels was used.
-The NYC planned their first day of operation with the new fluted equipment as December 7, 1941, but drew little fanfare as the US was focused on the attack of Pearl Harbor.
-A set of the 1941 cars is owned by the Rochester & Genesee Valley Railroad Museum.
+The NYC planned their first day of operation with the new fluted equipment on December 7, 1941, but drew little fanfare as the US was focused on the attack of Pearl Harbor.
+A set of the 1941 cars is owned by the Fort Wayne Railroad Historical Society.